CryptocurrencyCheckout/woocommerce-gateway/cryptocurrencycheckout-woocommerce-gateway/readme.txt

 == Installation ==

-Installation is simple.
+= Minimum Requirements =
+* PHP 5.2 or greater is recommended
+* WordPress 4.7 or greater is recommended
+* WooCommerce 2.1 or greater is recommended

+Visit our [CryptocurrencyCheckout WooCommerce Installation Guide](https://cryptocurrencycheckout.com/guides/woocommerce) for step by step installation details with pictures.

-Automatic Installation:
+= Automatic installation =

-1. Login to your WordPress Admin Dashboard, click on the Plugins Section, Press "Add New".
-2. At the Top Left of the Page Click the "Upload Plugin" Button, and upload cryptocurrencycheckout-woocommerce-gateway.zip
-3. In your Wordpress Admin Dashboard, go to "Plugins" Section, and Click "Installed Plugins", Activate the CryptocurrencyCheckout WooCommerce Gateway.
+Automatic installation is the easiest option -- WordPress will handle the file transfer, and you won’t need to leave your web browser.

+* To do an automatic install of the CryptocurrencyCheckout WooCommerce Gateway Plugin, log in to your WordPress dashboard, navigate to the Plugins menu, and click “Add New.”

+* In the search field type “CryptocurrencyCheckout,” then click “Search Plugins.”
+Once you’ve found us, you can view details about it such as the point release, rating, and description.
+Most importantly of course, you can install it by Clicking “Install Now,” and WordPress will take it from there.

-4. Go to the WooCommerce Section, click Settings, Press the "Payments" Tab at the top, Enable CryptocurrencyCheckout, and press Manage.
+* Go to the WooCommerce Section, click Settings, Press the "Payments" Tab at the top, Enable CryptocurrencyCheckout, and press Manage.

+* (See "Setup Connection" section for connecting to our platform.)

+= Setup Connection =

+In this step we will choose what Cryptocurrencies we want to accept, and create our CryptocurrencyCheckout Connection.

-5. Now Create an account at CryptocurrencyCheckout.com, Press "New Connection" enter your Store and Wallet details, save.
+* Now Create a free account at CryptocurrencyCheckout.com, in the Dashboard Press "New Connection" enter your Store and Cryptocurrency Wallet details, save.

-6. On CryptocurrencyCheckout Navigate to API Keys, generate and Copy the API Key.
+* On CryptocurrencyCheckout Dashboard Navigate to API Keys, generate and Copy the API Key.

-7. Navigate to Installation Scripts > Store Integrations > WooCommerce, Paste the API Key, and click Generate Scripts.
+* Navigate to Installation Scripts > Store Integrations > WooCommerce, Paste the API Key, and click Generate Scripts.

-8. Copy and Paste all of the Settings you generated into your WooCommerce Gateway Setup Page, Click Save Changes.
+* Copy and Paste all of the Settings you generated into your WooCommerce Gateway Setup Page, Click Save Changes.

-9. Create a test order and test the integration.
+* Create a test order and test the integration.

-Manual Installation:
+= Manual installation =

+In some cases you may have to manually install the plugin, to do so is fairly simple.

-1. FTP into your webserver, or use the Cpanel File Manager.
+* FTP into your webserver, or use the Cpanel File Manager.

-2. Go into the public_html/your_wordpress_folder/wp-content/plugins folder.
+* Go into the public_html/your_wordpress_folder/wp-content/plugins folder.

-3. Upload the CryptocurrencyCheckout-WooCommerce-Gateway.zip file.
+* Upload the CryptocurrencyCheckout-WooCommerce-Gateway.zip file.

-4. Extract the zip file contents into the plugins folder.
+* Extract the zip file contents into the plugins folder.
 The extracted files should be located at: public_html/your_wordpress_folder/wp-content/plugins/cryptocurrencycheckout-woocommerce-gateway

-5. In your Wordpress Admin Dashboard, go to "Plugins" Section, and Click "Installed Plugins", Activate the CryptocurrencyCheckout WooCommerce Gateway.
+* In your Wordpress Admin Dashboard, go to "Plugins" Section, and Click "Installed Plugins", Activate the CryptocurrencyCheckout WooCommerce Gateway.

-6. Go to the WooCommerce Section, click Settings, Press the "Payments" Tab at the top, Enable CryptocurrencyCheckout, and press Manage.
+* Go to the WooCommerce Section, click Settings, Press the "Payments" Tab at the top, Enable CryptocurrencyCheckout, and press Manage.

-7. Now Create an account at CryptocurrencyCheckout.com, Press "New Connection" enter your Store and Wallet details, save.
-8. On CryptocurrencyCheckout Navigate to API Keys, generate and Copy the API Key.
-9. Navigate to Installation Scripts > Store Integrations > WooCommerce, Paste the API Key, and click Generate Scripts.
-10. Copy and Paste all of the Settings you generated into your WooCommerce Gateway Setup Page, Click Save Changes.
-11. Create a test order and test the integration.
+* (See "Setup Connection" section for connecting to our platform.)

+== Screenshots ==

+1. WooCommerce Checkout Page Example.

+2. WooCommerce Thank You Page Example.

+3. CryptocurrencyCheckout Select Payment Method Page Example.

+4. CryptocurrencyCheckout Complete Payment Page Example.

+5. WooCommerce Dashboard, Enable CryptocurrencyCheckout.

+6. WooCommerce Dashboard input Connection Settings Generated in CryptocurrencyCheckout Dashboard.